SENSING-Technology/nvidia-jetson-camera-drivers/Jetson AGX Orin Devkit/SG8A-AGON-G2Y-A1/JetPack6.2/SG8A_AGON_G2Y_A1_AGX_Orin_YUV_JP6.2_L4TR36.4.3/Readme.md

 * SG8-ISX028C-G2G-Hxxx

   * support max 8 cameras to bring up at the same time
+* DMSBBFAN

+   * support max 8 cameras to bring up at the same time
+* OMSBDAAN-AA

+   * support max 8 cameras to bring up at the same time
 #### Quick Bring Up

 1. Copy the driver package to the working directory of the Jetson device, such as “/home/nvidia”